substantiv

 adjectiv

-having a surface free from roughness or bumps or ridges or irregularities"smooth skin"
+having a surface free from roughness or bumps or ridges or irregularities

 "a smooth tabletop"